 4. Elevate your belongings

 Get everything you can off the floor and to higher ground, like a second level or high shelves.
 Hurricanes often cause flooding or water damage.
-To prepare, try to move your belongings off the floor Even moving items up to closet shelves can keep your belongings out of water.
+To prepare, try to move your belongings off the floor Even moving items to closet shelves can keep your belongings out of water.

 5. Don’t leave loose items outside